jeffbass/com-yin-yang-ranch/docs/yyr-Software/index.md

 We are developing a network of cameras, sensors and software to track the local environment and its wildlife.
 Some of the cameras are commercial ones like Google Nest cameras that have infrared capability.
-Some of the cameras are self-built projects we put together using small computers and camera sensors.
+Some of the cameras are self-built projects we put together using small **Raspberry Pi** computers and camera sensors.

 ## PyCon 2020 Talk

-Jeff Bass, owner of Yin Yang Ranch, gave a talk about his open source software and its use in and around Yin Yang Ranch project at the U.S. Python Conference PyCon 2020:
+All our Yin Yang Ranch software is written in a computer language called **Python**.
+Jeff Bass, lead software geek of Yin Yang Ranch, gave a talk about his open source software and its use in and around Yin Yang Ranch at the U.S. Python Software Conference PyCon 2020:

 **Jeff Bass - Yin Yang Ranch: Building a Distributed Computer